 Photo credit: João Sousa.
 Wadi Khaled, Lebanon.

-Madeline Edwards is an American journalist with Southern and Midwestern roots living and working in the mountains above Beirut, Lebanon.
+Madeline Edwards is an American journalist with Southern roots living and working in the mountains above Beirut, Lebanon.

 She is currently a roving (rural Lebanon-obsessed) reporter writing for numerous regional and international outlets.